Two big changes to Monetary Law Bill

 The inclusion of economic growth into the list of objectives of the CBSL is a significant step.
 Currently, the CBSL’s two primary objectives are economic and price stability and financial system stability.
 However, under the amended draft bill, the CBSL would also have to ensure its monetary policy is geared towards gross domestic product (GDP) growth, which goes beyond economic stability.

-In light of this amendment to the Bill, the CBSL will have to take into consideration economic growth, alongside its current focus on inflation targeting.
+In light of the latest amendment to the Bill, the CBSL will have to take into consideration economic growth, alongside its current focus on inflation targeting.
 However, it is yet unclear which of these would be the primary focus.

 On 17 September, responding to a question on economic development posed by Softlogic Group MD/Chairman Ashok Pathirage at a session at the Sri Lanka Economic Summit 2019, Dr. Coomaraswamy reiterated that this was not among the CBSL’s responsibilities.